grjsmith/practical_strategy_for_technologists/Chapter2.md

 >"…strategy fixes the direction of movements, and that we depend upon tactics for their execution."

+This means teams need to be prepared to respond to the need for a tactical solution.
 Sun Tzu’s five constant factors build up to the most important one which is the morale of the people executing the strategy.
 If teams aren't committed to the strategy they will never be successful.
 As such the tools and tactics for managing the condition will be presented in the reverse order to the way Sun Tzu presented them.

 #### Method and Discipline